For years, Google has been advising webmasters to upgrade their HTTP websites to HTTPS for better SEO rankings in the future.

-Starting from July 2018, the new Chrome 68 would display “not secure” in the Omnibox (address bar) for HTTP sites.
+Starting from July 2018, the new Google Chrome 68 update would display “not secure” in the Omnibox (address bar) for HTTP sites.

 Google is also trying to make it easier than ever for webmasters to switch to https.
 It all comes down to “why does Google want https websites?”.
 “S” in https stands for secure; meaning the websites with https would ensure secure communications between the server and the client.